 National Philharmonic Music Director and Conductor Piotr Gajewski, a student and disciple of the late Leonard Bernstein, continues to thrill audiences with inspiring performances of great music.
 His large and varied repertoire, most of it conducted without a score, amazes critics and audiences alike.
 In The Washington Post he has been hailed as an “immensely talented and insightful conductor, whose standards, taste and sensitivity are impeccable.”
 A critic from The Buffalo News observed, “His courtly, conservative movements matched the music’s mood.
 A flick of the finger, and a fanfare sounded.
 He held up his palm, and the musicians quieted.
 It was like watching a race car in the hands of a good driver.”

 In addition to his work with the National Philharmonic, Gajewski has guest conducted the Buffalo Philharmonic, the South Florida Symphony, the Annapolis Symphony and in Europe, England’s Royal Liverpool Philharmonic, the Karlovy Vary Symphony in the Czech Republic, and most of the major orchestras in his native Poland, including the Warsaw, Kraków, and Wrocław philharmonics.
-From 2013 to 2017 he served as principal guest conductor of the Silesian Philharmonic in Katowice; he continues to appear frequently with that orchestra, as well as with the Białystok Philharmonic and Warsaw’s Sinfonia Iuventus.
-Gajewski also regularly collaborates with contemporary composers, and has conducted numerous important world premieres.
+From 2013 to 2017 he served as principal guest conductor of the Silesian Philharmonic in Katowice; prior to the COVID-19 pandemic, he continued to appear frequently with that orchestra, as well as with the Białystok Philharmonic and Warsaw’s Sinfonia Iuventus.
+Gajewski also regularly collaborates with contemporary composers, and has conducted numerous important world premieres, most recently, the setting of T. S. Eliot’s The Love Song of J. Alfred Prufrock by Henry Dehlinger and A Knee on The Neck by Adolphus Hailstork, with text by Herbert Martin.

 Committed to the development of young talent, Gajewski has served on the faculties of The American University, The George Washington University, and The Catholic University of America’s Benjamin T. Rome School of Music.
 Since 2007, he has served three times on the jury of Poland’s Grzegorz Fitelberg International Competition for Young Conductors.